rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 2. A [WAMP server](http://www.wampserver.com/en/) for Windows or a [Mac OS alternative](http://ampps.com/download)
 3. The use of [Brackets](http://brackets.io/) text editor (see above)

-Once you get a local server running within your browser, open the *leaflet-map-template/index.html* file (or open this file from within Brackets using the Live Preview.)
+Once you get a local server running within your browser, open the *leaflet-map-template/index.html* file (or open this file from within Brackets using the Live Preview).
+Note that Brackets will launch a new instance of your default web browser application.

 **Web Developer Tools**